Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/renew-certificates.md

 proxying and routing traffic.

-Depending on your setup, renewing certificates might mean bringing up a new data plane, or generating new certificates and updating data planes with the new files.
+Depending on your setup, renewing certificates might mean bringing up a new data plane, or generating new certificates and updating data plane nodes with the new files.

 ## Quick setup

-If you originally created your data plane node container using one of the Docker options in Gateway Manager, we recommend creating a new instance with renewed certificates.
+If you originally created your data plane node container using one of the Docker options in Gateway Manager, we recommend creating a new data plane node with renewed certificates.

 1. Stop the data plane node container.